• Recipes

 But before we add the prepared cake batter to our bundt pan, we'll need to add our upside-down peach cobbler filling!

 • chopped peaches - you can use fresh, frozen, or canned peaches for this recipe.
-They should be chopped to ½-inch to 1-inch chunks.
+Chop them to ½-inch to 1-inch chunks.
 If you use fresh peaches, you can peel them beforehand with a vegetable peeler.
 If you use frozen peaches, be sure to thaw and drain them before adding them in.

 • brown sugar - the flavor of brown sugar in this caramelized topping gives it the classic taste of peach cobbler!